mackieks/bistro/README.md

 # bistro
 Wii U regulator board.
 Runs a Wii U motherboard (no disc drive) from 1S lithium-ion.
-Licensed under TAPR OHL.
+Licensed under Solderpad Hardware License v2.1.
 Have fun!

 - x2 SiC431C 24A buck regulators for 1v and 1.15v (CPU + GPU)
 - x2 MUN3CAD01-SB 1A bucks for 1.1V and 1.25V (for DRH)